 -

 Resource Management: The LCM can be used in resource management to optimize the distribution of resources.
-For example, if you have items that need to be divided into groups of 4 and groups of 10, the LCM can help determine the smallest number of items needed to create complete groups of both sizes.
+To give you an idea, if you have items that need to be divided into groups of 4 and groups of 10, the LCM can help determine the smallest number of items needed to create complete groups of both sizes.
 In this case, you would need 20 items to have complete groups of both 4 and 10.

 -

 Manufacturing: In manufacturing, the LCM can be used to coordinate different processes that occur at different intervals.
-For example, if one process occurs every 4 hours and another process occurs every 10 hours, the LCM can help determine when both processes will occur simultaneously, allowing for better coordination and efficiency.
+To give you an idea, if one process occurs every 4 hours and another process occurs every 10 hours, the LCM can help determine when both processes will occur simultaneously, allowing for better coordination and efficiency.

 Trends and Latest Developments